iqquee/urlbox/README.md

 ```

 # ScreenshotAsync
-ScreenshotAsync allow your application to receive information when a screenshot has been rendered.
+ScreenshotAsync allows your application to receive information when a screenshot has been rendered.
 This allows you to render screenshots asynchronously.

 This method takes in the RequestAsync{} struct as a parameter.